Quick answer

-Construction cost overruns are usually prevented through complete scope review, realistic estimating assumptions, addenda control, subcontractor quote leveling, disciplined buyout, written change management, cost-code tracking, and regular forecast reviews.
+Construction cost overruns are usually prevented before and during the project through complete scope review, realistic estimating assumptions, addenda control, subcontractor quote leveling, disciplined buyout, written change management, cost-code tracking, and regular forecast reviews.
 Contractors should connect bid assumptions to project controls so cost risk is visible early.

 Where Overruns Start